Star Cruiser (1988 video game): Reception

 The home computer versions were critically acclaimed.
 The original PC-8801 and X1 versions won two 1988 awards from Japanese computer magazines, including Best Adventure Game from POPCOM and Best Special Effects from Oh!X. The X68000 version also won several 1989 awards from Japanese computer magazines, including Best Action Game and overall Best Software from LOGiN, and Best Special Effects from Oh!X. The X68000 version was also a runner-up for two other 1989 awards from Oh!X, coming third place for Best Theme Music (below Bosconian and Genocide) and fourth place for overall Game of the Year (below After Burner, Genocide and Tetris).

-The Mega Drive/Genesis console version was generally well received.
-In Japan, Famicom Tsūshin (now Famitsu) gave the Mega Drive version a score of 24 out of 40.
+In Japan, the four critics in Famicom Tsūshin gave the Mega Drive version scores of 5, 7, 7 and 5 out of 10.
 In North America, the June 1994 issue of Electronic Gaming Monthly, in its "Fact Files" section, reviewed Namco's unreleased Sega Genesis version, noting that the English localization was 100% complete.
 They gave it a positive review, stating that it "packs a good blend of action and role-playing" along with a "strategy" theme, exploration and character interaction.
-They criticized the space flight segments for "imperfect and hazy" controls, but praised the game overall for providing "hours of solid gameplay."
+They criticized the space flight segments for "imperfect and hazy" controls, but praised the game overall for providing "hours of solid gameplay".
 In the United Kingdom, however, the September 1993 issue of Sega Power criticized the Japanese import version of Star Cruiser, stating it is "unplayable" because of the Japanese-language "question and response" scenes, giving it a one-star score.
 Japanese site 4gamer retrospectively reviewed the game in 2008 and described it as a "masterpiece".
-Sega-16 reviewed the English fan translation in 2016 and gave it a positive review, calling it "a top notch game" with "Impressive 3D graphics, well drawn manga character design, quite good music and a very well written plot".
+Sega-16 reviewed the English fan translation in 2016 and gave it a positive review, calling it "a top notch game" with "impressive 3D graphics, well drawn manga character design, quite good music and a very well written plot".

 Legacy

 In 2008, video game designer Hideki Kamiya listed Star Cruiser among his favorite games of all time.

-The PC-8801 and X68000 versions of Star Cruiser was released for Windows in Japan on April 29, 2008 and November 29, 2011, respectively.
+The PC-8801 and X68000 versions of Star Cruiser were released for Windows in Japan on April 29, 2008 and November 29, 2011, respectively.

-In September 2016, an English translation beta patch was released through ROM hacking, followed by a complete translation patch in November 2016.
+In September 2016, an English translation beta patch was released through ROM hacking, followed by a complete translation patch in November.
+The X68000 version was translated in 2019.

 Sequel

-The game's sequel, Star Cruiser II: The Odysseus Project, was released in 1992 for the PC-9821 and FM Towns computers; it has since seen an English Translation for the PC-98.
+The game's sequel, Star Cruiser II: The Odysseus Project, was released in 1992 for the PC-9821 and FM Towns computers; it has since seen an English translation for the PC-98.
 Although a port of Star Cruiser II was planned for MS-DOS, it is unknown as to whether or not it was ever developed or even released.